imhasankhan/imhasankhan/README.md

 ---

 ### Transmission Line Analysis Using MATLAB GUI
-Portfolio case-study describing a MATLAB GUI–based engineering tool for analyzing overhead transmission line geometries.
-The project focused on studying the impact of electrical and mechanical parameters on transmission efficiency and loss behavior through interactive analysis.
+Portfolio case study describing a MATLAB GUI–based engineering tool for analyzing overhead transmission line geometries.
+The project focused on evaluating the impact of electrical and mechanical parameters on transmission efficiency and loss behavior.

 ➡️ Repository:
 https://github.com/imhasankhan/transmission-line-analysis-matlab-gui